wpreimes/gldas/docs/download.rst

 For example to download all GLDAS Noah v2.1 Images (3-hourly)

+Windows: It is required that the `wget` command is available.
+Consider running ``conda install -c menpo wget`` to install a version of it.

 .. code::

    gldas_download /tmp -s 2018-06-03 -e 2018-06-05 --product GLDAS_Noah_v21_025 --username **USERNAME** --password **PASSWORD**